Iunius118/OreFarmingDevice/README.md

 ## Requirement

-- Minecraft Forge
+- Minecraft Forge or NeoForge

 ## Description

-Version 4.0.0
+Version 4.0.0 (Minecraft 1.20.2) or later.

 ### OF Device (ＯＦ装置)